Brazil Police Probe Bolsonaro Son Over Alleged Spying - UrduPoint

 Bolsonaro denied wrongdoing by his family.

-"None of my sons would ever make a request like that.
+"None of my sons would ever request that.
 And if they did, Mr Ramagem would have rejected it outright," he told CNN Brasil.

 "I never received geolocation information on anyone.
 I never needed, requested or had any report from Abin," the ex-president said, condemning the investigation as "persecution."